io7lab/node-red-contrib-io7/README.md

 An IOT Application can be built for the io7 IOT Platform with this node.

 # Installation
+_This has yet to be registered to the flows.nodered.org.
+Meanwhile it can be installed from the github as following._

 On a terminal or a command prompt under the nodered folder, run the following command

 `npm i install https://github.com/io7lab/node-red-contrib-io7.git`